ColbyEcology/dispersing.github.io/_posts/2017-02-13-IntraDDMut.md

 I really like this paper for several reasons

 * I think the introduction concisely and fairly summarizes the history of the study mutualism population dynamics
-* It conftonts both of the simplifying assumptions of Lotka-Volterra mutualism models and argues that they are eqaully responsible for the failure of the model to blow up (grow without bounds).
+* It conftonts both of the simplifying assumptions of Lotka-Volterra mutualism models and argues that they are eqaully responsible for the failure of the model to blow up (grow without bounds)
-* I love Figure 2 as a conceptual figure.
+* I love Figure 2 as a conceptual figure
 * We find that as long as there is an accelerative increase in deaths or decrease in births (likely in the nautral world), that musutalism is stable!

-It's my first *real* theory paper, so I a curious as to how it will be received.
+It's my first *real* theory paper, so I am curious how it will be received by reviewers.